Prahsys/prahsys-documentation-v2/custom_pages/denttracks-merchant-onboarding-project.md

 ## 3. Sign agreement

-In order for the merchant to be approved for payment processing, the merchant must sign the merchant agreement.
+For the merchant to be approved for payment processing, the merchant must sign the merchant agreement.

 **Estimated Time**: 3 days